 Sale of goods is recognized when the Group has transferred to the buyer the significant risks and rewards of ownership, generally when the customer has taken undisputed delivery of the goods.
 Revenue from the sale of goods with no significant service obligation is recognized on delivery.
 Where significant tailoring, modification or integration is required, revenue is recognized in the same way as contracts for large energy storage systems described below.

+Rendering of services

-Rendering of services scale battery systems.
+The Group generates revenues from design engineering services and construction of largescale battery systems.
 Consideration received for these services is initially deferred, included in other liabilities and is recognized as revenue in the period when the service is performed.
 Revenue from services is recognized when the services are provided by reference to the contract's stage of completion at the reporting date.